econ-ark/econ-ark-tools/Virtual/Machine/ISO-maker/0-README.md

 #
-Contains the scripts and configuration files used to create the ISO
+Contains the scripts and configuration files used to create the ISO installer

 To create the [size] version invoke